OpenKneeboard/OpenKneeboard/docs/features/profiles.md

 - show different tabs for single player vs multiplayer, or when flying with different virtual squadrons
 - use entirely different configurations for different games
 - use entirely different configurations for VR vs non-VR
+- use different settings for day and night missions

 ## Enabling profiles